 - Rooms with more people, such as the living room or kitchen, can be kept cooler.
 This is particularly ideal if you enjoy hosting social gatherings or parties.

 - The thermostat can be programmed to cool or heat at particular times in particular rooms.

 - You can save money by not heating or cooling the rooms you don’t use.

 - Each family member can adjust the temperature in his/her zone to his/her comfort level, leading to fewer squabbles and increased overall comfort.

 If you are interested in a zoned system for your Highland area home, please contact Ernst Heating & Cooling.
 We are always happy to answer any questions.

 Our goal is to help educate our customers about energy and home comfort issues (specific to HVAC systems).
-For more information about zoning systems and other HVAC topics, download our free Home Comfort Resource guide.
+For more information about zoning systems and other HVAC topics, visit our blog.